gruntwork-io/terragrunt-infrastructure-catalog-example/README.md

 Where `github.com/acme/terragrunt-infrastructure-catalog` is the URL for the fork of this repository.

+> [!TIP]
-**Note**: The `git::git@github.com:` syntax is used to explicitly tell Terragrunt to use SSH when cloning the repository.
+> The `git::git@github.com:` syntax is used to explicitly tell Terragrunt to use SSH when cloning the repository.
 This is likely what you'll need to do if you're using a private fork of this repository.

 Once you've configured the catalog, you can create a new directory, navigate into it, and run `terragrunt catalog` to see the components available for scaffolding: